sapcc/limes/docs/users/api-example.md

 # Example for usage of Limes API

-Since there is no commandline client for Limes yet, this guide shall introduce you to using the Limes API directly via `curl`.
+This guide shall introduce you to using the Limes API directly via `curl`.

 ## Getting a token